 - Invest in social media advertising

 Implement all of this correctly and you should create an audience that will show real interest in your content.
-This is always a better bet that wasting marketing budget on ads aimed at people from different regions who may not be interested at all.
+This is always a better bet than wasting your marketing budget on ads aimed at people from different regions who may not be interested at all.